Reviewing Sonic Automotive (SAH) & Carvana (CVNA)

 Analyst Recommendations

-This is a breakdown of recent ratings and target prices for Sonic Automotive and Carvana, as reported by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Sonic Automotive and Carvana, as provided by MarketBeat.com.

 |Sell Ratings